Moses-Otu/E.T.L-with-Power-Query/README.md

  *  Select add new query and import your fx data field.
  *  Finally perform as many transformations as required before loading.
 If you are loading thousands of rows, properly transform(group) your data before load to increase speed during refresh.

+ DON'T FORGET TO CHECK OUT THE VIDEO: https://youtu.be/J3AYIkYg9Qs